 - If you think you are having an episode of low blood glucose (hypoglycaemia).

-- If you are unwell with another illness (for example, a cold or infection).
+- If you are unwell with another illness (for example, a cold or an infection).

 Another blood test is called HbA1c.
 This test measures a part of the red blood cells.
 Glucose in the blood attaches to part of the red blood cells.
 This part can be measured and gives a good indication of your blood glucose control over the previous 1-3 months.
 This test is usually done regularly by your doctor or nurse.
 Ideally, the aim is to maintain your HbA1c to less than 48 mmol/mol (6.5%).
 However, this may not always be possible to achieve and your target level of HbA1c should be agreed between you and your doctor.